confluentinc/event-streaming-patterns/docs/table/projection-table.md

 ---
 seo:
   title: Projection Table
-  description: Projection tables act like a materialized view of an event stream or change log, grouping and summarizing the events into a unified state.
+  description: A Projection Table acts as a materialized view of an Event Stream or change log, grouping and summarizing events into a unified state.
 ---

 # Projection Table